2025 Medicaid Modernization in New York State: Medicaid Eligibility and Client Management System (MECM)

 NYS Guidance and Information on MECM

-When DOH makes big policy changes, it must announce those changes through a policy directive, such as an Administrative Directive (“ADM”).
-You can find this year’s ADMs on the DOH 2025 Administrative Directives website.
-Although the MECM ADM has not yet been released, we continue to monitor the ADM website for its release.
-We will update this article with the ADM when it is available.
+When DOH makes big policy changes, it must announce those changes through a policy directive, such as an Administrative Directive (“ADM”) or a General Information System ("GIS") message.
+You can find a list of ADMs and GISs, organized by per, on the DOH Library of Official Documents - Search by Year website.
+Although the MECM directive has not yet been released, we continue to monitor the DOH website for its release.
+We will update this article with the directive when it is available.

-In the meantime, the DOH website on MECM is at https://www.health.ny.gov/health_care/medicaid/program/medicaid_modernization/.
-This website has some history of the modernization effort and the timeline, as well as other information.
+In the meantime, the DOH website on MECM is available here: Continuing The Medicaid Eligibility Modernization.
+The DOH website has some history of the modernization effort and the timeline, as well as other information.

 Article ID: 257